Trey Anastasio on stage, 1995, playing the Languedoc hollowbody guitar

 • CAE Black Cat Vibe — addition date The exact date the CAE Black Cat Vibe was added to the rig in 1995 has not been confirmed from available sources.

 • Rack A vs Rack B — unit placement The precise distribution of units between Rack A and Rack B across the 1995 touring year has not been fully confirmed.
-Some assignments are based on inference from video rather than direct documentation.
+Guitar Shop (August 1996) describes the rack layout as of mid-1996; whether it exactly matches the 1995 configuration has not been verified.

 09